Geothermal power in Canada: Alberta

 On 1 August 2019, Razor Energy - a Calgary-based oil and gas company - announced the development of a 21 MW hybrid geothermal and natural gas-fired power station in Swan Hills, Alberta.
 The project is expected to be operational by early 2020.

 On 19 August 2019, the Government of Alberta announced that it had approved a 10 MW geothermal project near Rocky Mountain House called Eavor-Loop.
 Like the Borealis GeoPower project in British Columbia, Eavor-Loop will serve as a geothermal project pilot.

 On 23 August 2019, the Government of Alberta approved the construction of a conventional 5 MW geothermal project near Greenview.
 The project is being led by Terrapin Geothermics in partnership with the Municipal District of Greenview and PCL Construction.
 The project is called the "Alberta No.1 Geothermal Project", a tribute to the discovery of oil at the Leduc No. 1 oil drilling site in 1947.

 British Columbia

 On 1 June 2018, the BC Oil and Gas Commission issued its first ever permit authorizing the construction of a geothermal energy project within the province.
 Borealis GeoPower plans to drill four geothermal wells near Valemount as a small geothermal project pilot.

 On 28 January 2020, the Government of British Columbia awarded a permit to the Fort Nelson First Nation to develop a geothermal project for the Fort Nelson area called the "Clark Lake Geothermal Project".

-As of 2021 Meager Creek Development Corporation holds the only geothermal lease in British Columbia for Mt Meager.
+As of 2021 Meager Creek Development Corporation holds the only geothermal lease in British Columbia for Mount Meager.
 The Meager Creek geothermal project is a renewable & clean energy opportunity.
 Rather than selling the power to the grid, it will be used to make green hydrogen.